surniaulula/wpsso-schema-shortcode/readme.txt

 WC Tested Up To: 5.9.0
 Stable Tag: 1.0.0

-Shortcode for customized Schema markup of content sections.
+Advanced Schema shortcode to define and customize additional properties and types for sections of the content.

 == Description ==

 <!-- about -->

-<p>The <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a> provides extensive support for hundreds of Schema types and can read data from dozens of supported third-party plugins and service APIs.
-The most popular Schema properties can be easily customized in the <em>Document SSO</em> metabox, and if required the <code>&#91;schema&#93;</code> shortcode can be used to define additional properties and types for sections of your content.</p>
+<p>The <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a> provides support for hundreds of Schema types, and can read data from dozens of supported third-party plugins and service APIs.
+The most popular Schema properties can be customized easily in the <em>Document SSO</em> metabox, and if required, the <code>&#91;schema&#93;</code> shortcode can be used to define additional properties and types for sections of the content.</p>

-<p>Please note that the <code>&#91;schema&#93;</code> shortcode is meant for <strong>advanced users only</strong> and is not required for WPSSO Core to create complete and accurate Schema JSON-LD markup for your content.
-You should avoid using the <code>&#91;schema&#93;</code> shortcode unless you're very familiar with <a href="https://schema.org">https://schema.org</a> markup and have very specific non-standard requirements.
+<p>Please note that the <code>&#91;schema&#93;</code> shortcode is meant for <strong>advanced users only</strong> and is not required for WPSSO Core to create complete and accurate Schema JSON-LD markup for the content.
+You should avoid using the <code>&#91;schema&#93;</code> shortcode unless you're very familiar with <a href="https://schema.org">https://schema.org</a> markup and have very specific, non-standard requirements.
 If you use the <code>&#91;schema&#93;</code> shortcode, make sure you always validate any change with the <a href="https://validator.schema.org/">Schema Markup Validator</a> and the <a href="https://search.google.com/test/rich-results">Google Rich Results Test</a> tool.</p>

 <!-- /about -->